lukew3/bmodulemap/README.md

 [original idea concept](https://ideaspot.org/idea/61d1dcb050aa18fdcb755000)

 ## Setup
-To run this, you need to first have graphviz on your computer.
+To use bmodulemap, you need to have graphviz installed on your computer.
 [Install graphviz](http://www.graphviz.org/download/)

 Then, install bmodulemap
 ```